vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

-When using Vipps Hurtigkasse (express checkout), Vipps makes a [callback](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#1-callback) to the customer's server where WooCommerce is running.
+When using Vipps Hurtigkasse (express checkout), Vipps makes a [callback](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#1-callback) to the customer's server.
 If this server is slow, or has a slow internet connection, the delay may cause Vipps Hurtigkasse to fail due to a timeout.
 The solution to this is a faster server and internet connection.